juditacs/semeval/README.md

 This script runs a regression using the train features and labels specified in argv[1] and argv[3] and test them on the dev.
 I also implemented an SVM classifier, you need to replace the appropriate lines in the main function.

+# New version

+The new refactored version can be invoked from the repo's base directory using:

+    cat twitter_test_data | python semeval/paraphrases.py -c configs/twitter.cfg > out

+Right now it does not produce the submitted results because crucial features are missing.
+Once they are implemented, I will try to reproduce the twitter results (without machines).